Graduates of our Teaching Middle/Secondary Social Studies program will be positioned for a rewarding career in a variety of educational settings.

 - The M.A.T.
 Middle/Secondary Social Studies with Certification will prepare you to meet all the New Hampshire State Certification requirements for a secondary social studies teacher, and most or all requirements for secondary certification in many other states.

 - Students seeking teacher certification must apply for licensure after successfully completing all program requirements.
 New Hampshire teacher licensure is not automatic with the completion of the internship.

 Dr. Angela DeSilva Mousseau, Professor of Education, was granted a research award from the National Institute of Health to study the impact of stress on adolescents and young adults.
 Dr. Mousseau’s research continues to focus on adolescents and young adults.
 It is grounded in Positive Youth Development with a specific focus on how sense of purpose develops.
 Her research includes a collaboration across multiple universities—including Boston College and Winngate University—and utilizes a mixed-methods research approach to studying the development of purpose.

-Where Will Your Teaching Middle/Secondary Social Studies Degree Take You?
+Where Will Your M.A.T.
+Middle/Secondary Social Studies Degree Take You?

 Graduates of this program are well-rounded academic leaders, prepared to work in a variety of educational settings.

 - Community college professors